How Much Does a Power Wheelchair Cost?

 Insurance Coverage

-Most insurers will reimburse you for part of the cost of a power wheelchair if you meet the criteria laid out in Medicare part B - durable mobility equipment.
+Most insurers will reimburse you for part of the cost of a power wheelchair if you meet the criteria laid out in Medicare Part B - durable mobility equipment.
 To qualify, you must show that you need an electric wheelchair to perform mobility-related activities of daily living (MRADLs) in your home.

 Approval Criteria for a Power Wheelchair

-The approval process usually involves a face-to-face appointment with a primary care physician from the insurance company's list as well as a team of specialists like a physical therapist or occupational therapist.
+The approval process usually involves a face-to-face appointment with a primary care physician from the insurance company's list, as well as a team of specialists, like a physical therapist or occupational therapist.

 If it's shown that you have a medical need for a power wheelchair and cannot use a manual wheelchair or mobility scooter (which tend to cost less), you will be invited to choose a brand and/or model of wheelchair from your insurer's list that meets your specific needs.

-How Much Insurance will Cover
+How Much Insurance Will Cover

-When possible, you should find out about servicing, maintenance, and power wheelchair repair options, and be sure to keep your warranty documentation.
+Find out about servicing, maintenance, and power wheelchair repair options, and be sure to keep your warranty documentation.
 It's cheaper for your insurance provider to cover repairs than to replace the wheelchair if not absolutely required.

 Government Programs